huggingface/optimum-quanto/README.md

 ### Modules

-Quanto provides a generic mechanism to replace torch modules by quanto modules that are able to process quanto tensors.
+Quanto provides a generic mechanism to replace `torch` modules by `optimum-quanto` modules that are able to process quanto tensors.

-Quanto modules dynamically convert their weights until a model is frozen, which slows down inference a bit but is required if the model needs to be tuned.
+`optimum-quanto` modules dynamically convert their weights until a model is frozen, which slows down inference a bit but is required if the model needs to be tuned.

 Biases are not converted because to preserve the accuracy of a typical `addmm` operation, they must be converted with a